KatsuteDev/Mal4J/faq.md

 ### `InaccessibleObjectException` / `IllegalStateException: Reflect module is not accessible in JDK 9+`

-In order to make this library function on JDK 9-10, reflection is used in order to make PATCH requests work correctly.
+In order to make this library function on Java 9-10, reflection is used in order to make PATCH requests work correctly.

 To avoid this exception either:
-- Downgrade to JDK 8
+- Downgrade to Java 8
-- Upgrade to JDK 11 or higher
+- Upgrade to Java 11 or higher
 - Add `--add-opens java.base/java.lang.reflect=Mal4J --add-opens java.base/java.net=Mal4J` to VM options
 - Make the project not modular (remove `module-info.java`)

-# API
+## API

 ### Are their any rate limits?